KarlGusta/KarlGusta/README.md

 - 👋 Hi, I’m @Karlgusta
 - 👀 I’m interested in JavaScript | TypeScript | PHP
 - 🌱 I’m continuously learning
-- 💞️ Open source contributor
+- 💞️ Open source enthusiast
 - 📫 How to reach me: https://linktr.ee/Karlgusta
 <!---
 KarlGusta/KarlGusta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.